Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 **Cocktails:** are also becoming increasingly popular among adults.
 People have grown to appreciate the variety of taste and beauty of these artisan drinks.
 Our cocktail recipes allow users to create popular drinks themselves without having to rely solely on bartenders.

-**Healthy Snacks:** have always been a significant part of our diet.
+**Snacks:** have always been a significant part of our diet.
 People have become more creative and adventurous with their snacking habits in recent years.
 Our snack recipes offer variety for people constantly on-the-go who need a quick source of energy.